Scezaquer/dubious-programming-language/README.md

 The compiler should treat all arrays as flat and substitute dimensional indexing by it's equivalent flat indexing, so that the dimensions of the array don't have to be saved at runtime, only a value containing the size (in words).

-In memory, there should be a variable on the stack containing the length of the array, and additional variables with the array's dimensions if needed.
-Then elements of the array one after the other in a continuous block of memory on the stack.

 At runtime, check before accessing an array's element that it's within the array's length, otherwise throw some error (need an error routine?
 Otherwise just do something that segfaults but that's pretty dirty).
 It's technically an extra instruction (and a branch so extra bad)